 Backstory and Context

-The statue is cast in bronze and sits on a granite base at the corner of Park Avenue and Harrison Street.
-On the South side of the base, we can see the emblem of the Richmond Howitzers on bronze.
+The monument itself depicts a bronze artilleryman standing erect in the “number one” position at the front of the gun.
+The "number" refers to the specific functions assigned to a soldier when shooting the enemy, and "number ones" were to ram the cartridge into the barrel of the cannon and to sponge the barrel down after the piece of artillery had been fired in order to put out any sparks before the next round was fired.
+The bronze sculpture sits atop a granite base at the corner of Park Avenue and Harrison Street.
+On the south side of the base, we can see the emblem of the Richmond Howitzers on bronze.
 The Latin expression adopted by the regiment reads “Cita Mors Aut Victoria Laeta”, which translates as “A Quick Death or A Sweet Victory”.
-On the North side we can see the emblem of the Confederacy on bronze.
+On the north side we can see the emblem of the Confederacy on bronze.